-Portia and Colt stopped dead and stared up at her in wonder, not sure what to trust.
+Portia and Colt stopped dead and stared up at her in wonder, not sure what to believe.

-"Now," Sophie said, and the children heard steel that time and ran into the next room.
+"Now," Sophie snapped, and the children heard steel that time and ran into the next room.

 A split second later, the vidscreen blared on, and a splatter of inane noise fed into the kitchen, over the faint sound of Keats tearing ribbons from his coat.

 Sophie drew a breath that didn't stop as early as it should have, and held it tight in her chest.